seris10/sound-toys/README.md

 ## Known issues

 - **Resonance**: Audio may not play on mobile browsers due to autoplay restrictions.
 Tap the screen after loading to enable sound.
+Possibly.